bfffggh/ChatGPT-generated-code/README.md

-Just some random ChatGPT code.
+Just some random ChatGPT-generated code.
 You have my and ChatGPT's full permission to steal this code.